tethysplatform/tethys/docs/recipes/scaffold_an_app.rst

-.. _scaffold_an_app :
+.. _scaffold_an_app_recipe :

 ***************************
 Scaffold and Install an App
 ***************************

+**Last Updated:** June 2025

 Tethys Platform provides an easy way to create new app projects called a scaffold.
-The scaffold generates a Tethys app project with the minimum files and the folder structure that is required (see :doc:`../../supplementary/app_project`).
+The scaffold generates a Tethys app project with the minimum files and the folder structure that is required (see :ref:`App Project Structure<app_project_structure>`).

 .. tip::